 Define a dataspace using the H5Screate_simple function.
 Two restrictions are applied:

-The rank of the dataspace should be the same as the rank of the dataset to which the unlimited selection will be applied (see H5Pset_virtual_mapping function below).
+The rank of the dataspace should be the same as the rank of the dataset to which the unlimited selection will be applied (see the H5Pset_virtual_mapping function below).

 The maximum dimensions should be set to H5S_UNLIMITED in the same dimension as desired for unlimited selections: